Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 At ports: Hon Gai/Quang Ninh, Hai Phong/Hai Phong, Nha Trang/Khanh Hoa, Da Nang/Da Nang, Quy Nhon/Binh Dinh, Vung Tau/Ba Ria - Vung Tau, Ho Chi Minh City/Ho Chi Minh City.

 You can be reviewed to be granted a new visa if you are invited/guaranteed by an authority/organization/individual in Vietnam.
-The invited/guaranteed authority/organization/individual in Vietnam can apply an e-visa on your behalf.
+The invited/guaranteed authority/organization/individual in Vietnam can apply for an e-visa on your behalf.

 3. Visa on Arrival (Law No. 47/2014/QH13, Chapter II, Article 18)

 To get a visa on arrival in Vietnam, you must:

 -Come from countries that don’t have agencies with the authority to issue Vietnam visas; or